Exploring Fraser Island should be on your ‘must-see & do’ list in Australia

 Camping, of course, is the most budget option.
 At around $6 a night, you can pitch a tent and enjoy the stars!

 When you wake up, it is time to explore.
 Jump in your four-wheel drive hire vehicle or join that small group tour that you booked and see what secrets the island has to offer.

 There are hundreds of great places to see and here are some of the best.

-Australia Backpackers favorites
+Australia Backpackers favourites

-Fraser Island Must See Attractions
+Some of Fraser Island Must-See Attractions

 There are many more incredible sights to see on this island from the nearly extinct King Ferns at Wanggoolba Creek to the giant dunes at Hammerstone Elbow.